Robert L. Payton: Administrative career

 Payton graduated from the University of Chicago.
 He was a vice chancellor of Washington University in St. Louis and served as special assistant to the Under Secretary of State for Administration in 1966‐67.
+Payton was editor of the Burlington Herald, the National Real Estate Journal, and the Washington University Magazine.
 In January 1967, President Lyndon Johnson nominated Payton to be United States Ambassador to Cameroon.
 He succeed Leland Barrows and began his post in June 1967.

 C.W.
 Post College

 After two years as ambassador, he was then named the Interim President of C.W.
 Post College on September 9, 1969.
 His tenure was not without a fair share of mishaps, including salary freezes that were incurred and also the halting of a planned library at the Brooklyn campus.
-Additionally, a dispute with campus radio station WCWP for allegedly reading pornographic material live on air would culminate in a 45 day sit-in by students.
-Payton have given the go ahead to reinstate the radio station, but the proposal was ultimately rejected by LIU trustees.
+Additionally, a dispute with campus radio station WCWP for allegedly reading pornographic material live on air would culminate in a 45-day sit-in by students.
+Payton gave the go ahead to reinstate the radio station, but the proposal was ultimately rejected by LIU trustees.
 Faculty salary was also an issue at Post, as classes were cancelled for 3 hours in March 1973 to discuss such matters.
 Ultimately, Payton would resign as president of Post, submitting his letter on 27 March and it being effective on 1 August.
 While he said the dispute was not part of his resignation, he tended to have an uphill battle with himself and the trustees of the university, mainly chancellor Albert Bush-Brown as he was unable to get the trustees to get a pay raise for the faculty during his tenure.